MaddyWikstrom/bobbytherabbit/CART_PERSISTENCE_FIX.md

-# Cart Persistence Fix (Cross-Domain Version)
+# Back Button Cart Fix

 ## Issue Fixed
-Previously, the cart was being cleared when redirecting to the Shopify checkout page.
-When users clicked "Back" from the checkout page, they would find their cart empty and would need to re-add all items.
-This was particularly challenging because the main site is on bobbytherabbit.com while the Shopify checkout is on mfdkk3-7g.myshopify.com.
+The cart was being cleared when redirecting to the Shopify checkout page.
+When users clicked the back button from the checkout page, they would find their cart empty and would need to re-add all items.
+This issue was specifically happening during navigation between bobbytherabbit.com and mfdkk3-7g.myshopify.com domains.

 ## Solution Implemented

-The fix preserves cart contents even when navigating between different domains:

-1. **Created a Cross-Domain Cart Persistence System**:
+The fix implements a targeted approach specifically designed to handle the back button scenario:

+1. **Focused Back Button Detection**:
-   - New standalone script (`cross-domain-cart.js`) that specifically handles domain transitions
+   - New standalone script (`back-button-cart-fix.js`) loaded early in the page lifecycle
-   - Uses localStorage instead of sessionStorage for cross-domain persistence
-   - Detects when a user is returning from the Shopify checkout domain

-2. **Multiple Protection Mechanisms**:
+   - Specialized detection of browser back button events using both history state and referrer checks
+   - Direct interception of checkout buttons and form submissions

+2. **Robust Backup & Restoration Strategy**:
-   - Proactive cart backup before checkout using localStorage
+   - Automatic cart backup to localStorage before checkout redirects
-   - Referrer detection to identify returns from Shopify domain
-   - Timestamp tracking to identify checkout sessions
-   - Multiple cart restoration methods for different cart systems
+   - Multiple restoration approaches targeting different cart implementations
+   - Periodic backup to ensure no cart data is lost even without explicit checkout

-3. **Universal Compatibility**:
+3. **Cross-Domain Compatibility**:
-   - Works across domain boundaries (bobbytherabbit.com ↔ mfdkk3-7g.myshopify.com)
-   - Compatible with all cart implementations (CartManager, BobbyCart)
-   - Works with all checkout methods (regular checkout, Storefront API)
-   - Added to all HTML files for complete site protection
+   - Uses localStorage instead of sessionStorage to persist data across domains
+   - Detects navigation between bobbytherabbit.com and mfdkk3-7g.myshopify.com
+   - Multiple detection mechanisms to ensure reliable operation in all browsers

 ## How It Works Now

-1. User adds items to cart on bobbytherabbit.com
-2. User clicks "Checkout"
-3. The CrossDomainCart system creates a backup in localStorage
-4. User is redirected to Shopify checkout (mfdkk3-7g.myshopify.com)
+1. When a user visits any page, the script immediately loads and checks if they're returning from checkout
+2. Before checkout, the cart is automatically backed up to localStorage
-5. If user clicks "Back" or abandons checkout:
+3. When the user clicks the back button after checkout:
-   - System detects they're returning from the Shopify domain
+   - The system detects the back navigation through browser history state or referrer checks
-   - Cart items are automatically restored from localStorage
+   - Cart items are immediately restored from the backup
-   - Shopping experience continues seamlessly with all items intact
-6. If user completes their order:
-   - The backup is only cleared when explicitly told the order is complete
+   - The cart UI is updated to show the restored items

+## Testing

+A special test page has been created to verify the fix:
+- `test-back-button-fix.html` - Allows testing the cart backup and restoration without going through actual checkout
+- Provides simulation of checkout and back button behavior
+- Shows real-time state of localStorage and cart contents

 ## Implementation Details

-- Uses localStorage which persists across domains and sessions
-- Checks document.referrer to detect returns from Shopify domain
-- Uses timestamps to identify active checkout sessions
+- Script is loaded at the top of each page to ensure it runs before other cart logic
-- Provides multiple restoration methods for different cart implementations
+- Uses multiple cart detection and restoration methods for maximum compatibility
+- Directly intercepts all checkout events site-wide
-- Added to all HTML files to ensure site-wide protection
+- Added to all main HTML files (index.html, cart.html, products.html)